kminer-uofu/readmegenerator/README.md

 ## License

-    This project is licensed under the MIT license.
+    This project is licensed under the APACHE 2.0 license.

 ## Contributing

-use branches
+use branches often

 ## Tests